Best winter experiences in Ontario

 Woodview Mountaintop Skating, The Blue Mountains

-Hidden within Blue Mountain Resort is Woodview Mountain Top Skating.
-Enjoy stunning views of the woods and marshes of the Niagara Escarpment while skating along this 1.1-kilometre skating loop.
-After dusk, thousands of interactive, multicoloured lights illuminate the trees along the entire path, so you’ll never be bored during this magical skating experience.
-Fire pits are situated at rest areas along this beautiful trail.
+Hidden within Blue Mountain Resort, this 1.1-kilometre mountaintop skating loop offers stunning views of the Niagara Escarpment.
+After dusk, thousands of interactive, multicoloured lights illuminate the trees along the entire route.
+Fire pits are placed throughout the trail for warming up between laps.
 The admission fee does not include skates, but rentals are available on site.
+Hours vary seasonally.

 Location: 201 Scenic Caves Road Unit AW2, The Blue Mountains